-This is a joint action to repeal three regulations that affect different aspects of the Food Stamp Program and incorporate them into a single regulation to streamline the regulatory structure for the program.
-The new regulation, 22 VAC40-601, will serve as a comprehensive regulation for the Food Stamp Program.
-The regulation addresses eligibility determination through the conversion of weekly or biweekly income to monthly amounts and use of a standard amount for the basic cost for telephone service.
+This is a joint action to repeal three regulations that affect different aspects of the Food Stamp Program and incorporate them into a single regulation.
+There are no substantive changes between the new regulation and the three regulations being repealed.
+This action will streamline the regulatory structure for the Food Stamp Program as the new regulation, 22 VAC40-601, will serve as a comprehensive regulation for the Food Stamp Program.
+The regulation addresses eligibility determination and benefit calculation through the conversion of weekly or biweekly income to monthly amounts and the use of a standard amount for the basic cost for telephone service.
 The regulation also includes an administrative hearing process to determine intentional program violations.
-22 VAC 40-20, 22 VAC 40-540, and 22 VAC 40-600 are being repealed.
+The regulations being repealed are 22 VAC 40-20, 22 VAC 40-540, and 22 VAC 40-600.
+There were no changes to the regulation from publication of the proposed regulation to the final regulation.